oracle-livelabs/developer/dotnet-adb-quickstart/provision/adb-provision.md

 ### Prerequisites

--   This lab requires completion of the **Getting Started** section in the Contents menu on the left.
+-   This lab requires completion of the **Get Started** section in the Contents menu on the left.

 ## Task 1: Choosing ATP or ADW from the Services Menu